Nazalekser/Nazalekser/README.md

 - ⚡ Fun fact: I enjoy philosophy when I'm not coding

 ### Background
-I'm graduated from a technical institute and got a degree in electrical engineering.
+I'm graduated from a technical university and got a degree in electrical engineering.
 I have taken various online courses and specializations in Data Science, Data Analisys, Data Engineering.

 ### A little about my philosophy